-Fund Statements Type of Statements Government-wide Governmental Funds Proprietary Funds Fiduciary Funds Scope All activities of the District (except fiduciary funds) The activities of the district that are not proprietary or fiduciary Activities the district operates similar to private businesses.
-Instances in which the district is the trustee or agent for someone else's resources ◆ Statement of net assets ◆Balance sheet ◆ Statement of net assets Statement of fiduciary net assets Required financial statements ◆ Statement of activities • Statement of revenues, expenditures & changes in fund balances • Statement of revenues, expenses and changes in fund net assets Statement of changes is fiduciary net assets ◆ Statement of cash flows Accounting basis and measurement focus Accrual accounting and economic resources focus Modified accrual accounting and current financial resources focus Accrual accounting and economic resources focus Accrual accounting and economic resources focus Type of asset/liability information All assets and liabilities, both financial and capital, short-term and long-term Only assets expected to be used up and liabilities that come due during the year or soon thereafter; no capital assets included All assets and liabilities, both financial and capital, and short-term and long- term All assets and liabilities, both short-term and long- term; the Agency's funds do not currently contain capital assets, although they can Type of inflow/outflow information All revenues and expenses during year, regardless of when cash is received or paid Revenues for which cash is received during or soon after the end of the year; expenditures when goods or services have been received and payment is due during the year or soon thereafter All revenues and expenses during year, regardless of when cash is received or paid All revenues and expenses during year, regardless of when cash is received or paid
+Figure A-1.
+Major Features of the District's Government-wide and Fund Financial Statements Type of Statements Government-wide Governmental Funds Fund Statements Proprietary Funds Fiduciary Funds Scope All activities of the District (except fiduciary funds) The activities of the district that are not proprietary or fiduciary Activities the district operates similar to private businesses.
+Instances in which the district is the trustee or agent for someone else's resources Statement of net assets Balance sheet ◆ Statement of net assets Statement of fiduciary net assets Required financial statements Statement of activities • Statement of revenues, expenditures & changes in fund balances Statement of revenues, expenses and changes in fund net assets Statement of cash flows • Statement of changes i fiduciary net assets Accounting basis and measurement focus Accrual accounting and economic resources focus Modified accrual accounting and current financial resources focus Accrual accounting and economic resources focus Accrual accounting and economic resources focus Type of asset/liability information All assets and liabilities, both financial and capital, short-term and long-term Only assets expected to be used up and liabilities that come due during the year or soon thereafter; no capital assets included All assets and liabilities, both financial and capital, and short-term and long- term All assets and liabilities, both short-term and long- term; the Agency's funds do not currently contain capital assets, although they can Type of inflow/outflow information All revenues and expenses during year, regardless of when cash is received or paid Revenues for which cash is received during or soon after the end of the year; expenditures when goods or services have been received and payment is due during the year or soon thereafter All revenues and expenses during year, regardless of when cash is received or paid All revenues and expenses during year, regardless of when cash is received or paid